swetamittal/Butterworth-Filters/README.md

 # TYPES

-There are two types of butterworth filters namely low pass butterworth filter and hugh pass butterworth filter.
+There are two types of butterworth filters namely low pass butterworth filter and high pass butterworth filter.